EP4/ep4-mu-loader/README.md

  define( 'WPMU_PLUGIN_AUTOLOAD_EXCLUDE', 'wpengine-common, force-strong-passwords' );
 ```

-3. Even though using the constant is the preferred way, you can also exclude folders by changing a line in the plugin itself.
+3. Even though **using the constant is the preferred way**, you can also exclude folders by changing a line in the plugin itself.
 Look for the following line of code just before the while loop found at the end of the file, near line 461:

 ```php
 EP4_MU_Loader::this()->exclude_mu_plugins();